m-manu/go-find-duplicates/README.md

   -h, --help                display help
   -m, --minsize uint        minimum size of file in KiB to consider (default 4) -o, --output string       following modes are accepted:
-                            print = just prints the report without creating any file json = creates a JSON file in the current directory with detailed information text = creates a text file in current directory with basic information csv = creates a csv file in current directory with detailed information (default "text")
+                             text = creates a text file in current directory with basic information csv = creates a csv file in current directory with detailed information print = just prints the report without creating any file json = creates a JSON file in the current directory with basic information (default "text")
   -p, --parallelism uint8   extent of parallelism (defaults to number of cores minus 1) -t, --thorough            apply thorough check of uniqueness of files